 Family Voices aims to achieve family-centered care for all children and youth with special health care needs (CYSHCN) and/or disabilities.
 Through a national network of chapters, they provide families with tools to advocate for improved public and private policies, and build partnerships among professionals and families.

 F2F HICs are non-profit organizations that help families of CYSHCN and the professionals who serve them.
 F2F HICs are typically staffed by parents of CYSHCN who understand the issues that families face, provide advice, offer resources, and tap into a network of other families and professionals for support and information.

 Phone: 615/383-9442 | Toll free in TN: 888/643-7811

 Primary Contact: Donna DeStefano, Julie Sullivan

-Title V Maternal and Child Health (MCH) Director
+Tennessee Title V Maternal and Child Health Block Grant

 Title V of the Social Security Act is the nation's oldest federal program to improve the health of all mothers, infants, children, adolescents, and CSHCN.
 Title V is administered by the Federal Maternal and Child Health Bureau (MCHB) as a block grant to states to support core public health functions, such as care coordination and rehabilitation services.

 State EHDI programs promote universal newborn hearing screening, develop effective tracking and follow-up as a part of the public health system, promote appropriate and timely diagnosis of hearing loss, prompt enrollment in appropriate early intervention, ensure a medical home for all newborns, and strive to eliminate geographic and financial barriers to service access.

 State Newborn Screening & Genetics Programs